-The roots of the Commission stretch back to the spring of 2008 when the Oregon Autism Project, a workgroup consisting of legislators, agency personnel, and parent advocates was established.
+The roots of the Commission stretch back to the spring of 2008 when the Oregon legislature created the Autism Spectrum Disorder Workgroup as an ad hoc committee.
+It consisted of legislators, agency personnel, and parent advocates.

-The workgroup began investigating the current status of services to those experiencing ASD and charting a path toward a better future by reviewing the successes and failures of previous Oregon efforts to address the challenges presented by ASD.
-After months of research, meetings and a listening tour that reached Oregonians from every corner of the State the group presented their findings.
-Their report, Serving and Supporting People with Autism Spectrum Disorder and Their Families, identified issues concerning service to those with ASD and offered a broad vision of the changes that need to take place in order for Oregon to meet the needs of its citizens.
+The Workgroup began investigating unmet needs and the current status of services for those experiencing ASD and their families.
+After months of research, meetings, and a listening tour that reached Oregonians from every corner of the State, the Workgroup presented their findings.
+Their report, Serving and Supporting People with Autism Spectrum Disorder and Their Families, identified significant gaps in existing services and offered a broad vision of the changes that need to take place in order for Oregon to meet the needs of its citizens.

 The Autism Spectrum Disorder Workgroup highlighted the need for improved services and coordination across state, local, and private agencies.
 This led to a 2009 executive order creating the Oregon Commission on Autism Spectrum Disorder.
 The Commission’s executive order was reissued in 2011 and 2018.